bgelov/Telegram-AntiSmileBot/README.md

 Telegram Python webhook bot on AWS infrastructure (Lambda, API Gateway, DynamoDB).

-AntiSmileBot delete posts with emoticons, stickers and files in your telegram group chats.
-For group chats, you'll be able to set up a whitelist with those who can send emoticons to the group and set up autoreply for messages with smiley face.
+AntiSmileBot deletes posts with emoticons, stickers, and files in your telegram group chats.
+For group chats, you'll be able to set up a whitelist with those who can send emoticons to the group and set up autoreply for messages with a smiley face.

 ## How it works: